Plancherel theory for real spherical spaces: Construction of the Bernstein morphisms: Notions and Generalities

 The standard normalization of $S$ is that a generator $\sigma$ of $\R_{\geq 0} \M$ belongs to $S$ provided it is integral and indivisible, i.e. $\sigma \in \Xi_Z$ and $\frac1n \sigma \not \in \Xi_Z$ for all $n\geq 2$.
 Next we define the {\it compression cone} by

 \begin{rmk} The set of spherical roots $S$ and the associated co-simplicial compression cone $\af_Z^-$ make up an algebro-geometric invariant of the real spherical space $Z$, see \cite{KK}.
-This is important for this article, as the Bernstein morphisms defined later have an inherent parametrization by subsets $I\subset S$, i.e. faces of $\af_Z^-$. \end{rmk} Let us define by $\af_{Z,E}=\af_Z^- \cap (-\af_Z^-)$ the edge of $\af_Z^-$ and record
+This is important for this article, as the Bernstein morphisms defined later have an inherent parametrization by subsets $I\subset S$, i.e. faces of $\af_Z^-$.

+Let us also mention that there is an alternative elementary approach to the compression cone as a fundamental domain of a finite Coxeter group, see \cite{KuitSayag}. \end{rmk} Let us define by $\af_{Z,E}=\af_Z^- \cap (-\af_Z^-)$ the edge of $\af_Z^-$ and record

 Following \cite[Sect.
 3]{KKS2} we define for $I\subset S$ the boundary degeneration of $\hf_I$ of $\hf$ by

 where

 Observe that $\hf_S=\hf$ and $\hf_\emptyset=\oline \uf \oplus \lf\cap\hf$.